Easy Halloween Macarons Recipe

 • 1 stick softened butter (I used a vegan buttery stick)

-• 1 1/2 cup powdered sugar
+• 1 1/2 cups powdered sugar

-• 2 Tbsp Heavy Whipping Cream
+• 2 tbsp.
+Heavy Whipping Cream

-• 1 tsp vanilla (optional) or you can use your favorite extract
+• 1 tsp. vanilla (optional) or you can use your favorite extract

-• a few drops of Orange GEL food color
+• A few drops of Orange GEL food color

-• a few drops of Green GEL food color
+• A few drops of Green GEL food color

 Icing for the Decorations

-• 2 cup powdered sugar
+• 2 cups powdered sugar

 • 1/3 cup corn syrup

-• 1 tbsp coconut milk, like what you use in cereal is fine (or regular milk)
+• 1 tbsp. coconut milk, like what you use in cereal is fine (or regular milk)

-• a few drops of Silver or gray GEL food color
+• A few drops of silver or gray GEL food color

-• a few drops of green GEL food color
+• A few drops of green GEL food color

-• a few drops of black GEL food color
+• A few drops of black GEL food color

 Instructions